anonym0192/olx_clone_frontend/README.md

 ## Configuration

-You need to fill the variables.env file fields.
-Include your Mongodb database URL in the "DATABASE" field, and your SMTP server configuration in the "SMTP" fields.
+This system needs the backend API to work properly.
+You need to fill your Backend Api Path in the .env file, inform the path in the following field "APP_API_BASEURL";

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).